AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Static Semantics**

 #.
-The predicate of an Initial Condition Aspect of a package
-   defines the initial state of the package after its elaboration and the elaboration of its private descendants.
+An Initial_Condition aspect is a sort of postcondition for the elaboration
+   of both the specification and body of a package.
+If present on a package, the its *Boolean_\* ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
+[The expression of the Initial_Condition may only refer to names that are visible.
+This means that to express properties of hidden state, functions declared in the visible part acting and on the state abstractions of the package must be used.]

+.. centered:: **Dynamic Semantics**

+#.
+For a non-library level package the *Boolean_*\ ``expression``
+   Initial_Condition aspect acts as the Boolean parameter of an assume pragma placed immediately after the declaration of the package.
+For library level packages see :ref:`elaboration_issues`.

    .. centered:: **Verification Rules**

-.. centered:: *Checked by Flow Analysis*

 #.
-Each *variable* appearing in an Initial Condition Aspect of a
-   package Q which is declared in the visible part of Q shall be initialized during the elaboration of Q and its private descendants.
-#.
-A ``state_name`` cannot appear directly in
-   an Initial Condition Aspect but it may be indirectly referenced through a function call.
-#.
-Each ``state_name`` referenced in Initial Condition Aspect shall
-   be initialized during package elaboration.

-.. centered:: *Checked by Proof*

-#.
-Verification conditions are generated which have to be proven to
-   demonstrate that the implementation of a package Q and its private descendants satisfy the predicate given in the Initial Condition Aspect of Q.

-.. centered:: **Dynamic Semantics**

-#.
-An Initial Condition Aspect is like a postcondition.
-It
-   should be evaluated following the elaboration of Q and its private descendants.
-If it does not evaluate to True, then an exception should be raised.
+The Initial_Condition aspect gives a proof obligation to show that the
+   implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.
+[The Boolean expression of the Initial_Condition aspect of a package may only predicate properties of the visible state of package otherwise it will not be possible to discharge the proof obligation by analysis of the package alone.]

 .. centered:: **Examples**